You are here

 (Return of Funds Policies and Procedures)

-Felician College will provide a fair and equitable refund to all students who leave school prior to the completion of an enrollment period for which they are charged.
+Felician University will provide a fair and equitable refund to all students who leave school prior to the completion of an enrollment period for which they are charged.
 Students who withdraw from school are subject to the Tuition Refund Policy issued by the Treasurer’s Office at the start of each semester or term.

 Students are awarded financial aid to attend school.
 If a student ceases attendance or withdraws, prior to the completion of an enrollment period a ‘return of funds’ calculation must be performed to determine the amount of aid a student has earned and may keep based on Federal Title IV, State of New Jersey, and/or Institutional policies and regulations.